luheeslo/patterns_architecture_python/Notes/architectures_patterns_python.md

 business.
 Make it easy to understand and modify.

   The domain is a fancy way of saying the problem you’re trying to solve.

+  A model is a map of a process or phenomenon that captures a useful property.

 - **Distinguish entities from value objects**: A value object is defined by its attributes.
 It’s usually best implemented as an immutable type.
 If you chan-